Skip to main content

 Another lifestyle behavior that affects health is stress management.

-Most people have never been exposed to stress management techniques that can prevent the fight-or-flight response that shuts down the immune system and aggravates the cardiovascular disease.
+Most people have never been exposed to stress management techniques that can prevent the fight-or-flight response that shuts down the immune system and aggravates cardiovascular disease.
 Yoga, meditation, and progressive relaxation techniques can even help reverse heart disease.
 Not surprisingly, the restored gospel includes all the elements needed to live a healthy and productive life.

 Image of a male and female student walking and talking